isaac-sim/IsaacGymEnvs/docs/domain_randomization.md

 We additionally can define a `frequency` parameter that will specify how often (in number of environment steps) to wait before applying the next randomization.
-Observation and action noise is randomized every frame, but the range of rathey are oldandomization is updated per the schedule only every `frequency` environment steps.
+Observation and action noise is randomized every frame, but the range of randomization is updated per the schedule only every `frequency` environment steps.

 YAML Interface